wojtask/clrs4e-solutions/README.md

 ### Building

-To compile the project locally you need TeXLive 2021 or newer.
+To compile the project locally you need a relatively fresh LaTeX distro, like TeX Live 2023 or newer.
+Using older versions may produce an error with unrecognized option `twoside` of the package `fancyhdr`.
+The support of this option was added in fancyhdr v4.1 dated 2022-11-09.
+As a workaround, the option can be manually removed before compiling the document.
+This will change the way page headers are displayed; they will have the same format on left-hand pages and right-hand pages, but it shouldn't have a dramatic effect on the output.

-On Ubuntu the minimal required set of packages can be installed with:
+On Debian/Ubuntu the minimal required set of TeX Live packages can be installed with:

 ```shell
 sudo apt install texlive-pstricks texlive-latex-extra texlive-fonts-extra latexmk
 ```

 Additionally, you need to install the MathTime Professional II Lite fonts.
-Since the fonts are not available in the standard TeXLive distribution, you will need to install them using the provided
+Since the fonts are not available in the standard TeX Live distribution, you will need to install them using the provided script:
-script:

 ```shell
 chmod +x util/install_fonts.sh && sudo util/install_fonts.sh